San Diego

 Contact Us

-The San Diego Medical Examiner (coroner) steps in when a death requires investigation to determine the cause and circumstances.
-Their role is to provide clarity, documentation, and legal oversight when needed.
+The San Diego Medical Examiner (coroner) becomes involved when a death requires official review to determine cause and circumstances.
+Their role is to complete the legal and medical documentation needed before release.

 1) Unexpected or sudden deaths

-Accidents, sudden medical events, or unexplained deaths often require the Medical Examiner to determine the cause.
+Sudden medical events or unexplained deaths require investigation to determine cause.

 3) Unattended deaths